Bobholamovic/Ballooha/README.md

 # Ballooha
-A MFC Multi-thread Program to print some balls on the screen.
+A MFC multi-thread program to print some balls on the screen.

 ![screenshot](https://github.com/Bobholamovic/Ballooha/blob/master/Screenshot.png)